-Liz Keller Whitehurst is the author of the forthcoming debut novel, MESSENGER, and author/creator of the serial podcast MESSENGER: A NOVEL IN 16 EPISODES, which she launched in 2020.
+Liz Keller Whitehurst is the author of her debut novel, Messenger, which was named a finalist in the 2022 Feathered Quill Book Awards, and author/creator of the serial podcast MESSENGER: A NOVEL IN 16 EPISODES, which she launched in 2020.
 Her short stories have appeared in many literary magazines and journals, including Gargoyle, The Portland Review, Five Fingers Review and Nimrod International Journal.
 She was a finalist in Nimrod International Journal’s Short Story Competition.
 She earned an MA in English from The University of Virginia.

 In addition to fiction writing, Liz has spent her professional life writing and teaching.
 She’s done corporate, non-profit and freelance writing and has taught English and writing at Virginia Commonwealth University, University of Richmond and J. Sargeant Reynolds Community College.
 Her last teaching post was co-leading a memoir writing class at the city jail.